-Lucy has a background in publishing, is a member of the British Guild of Travel Writers, and has an MSc in Tourism, Heritage & Sustainability.
-She loves train travel, walks, log fires, a glass of wine or two, knows a lot of useless pub quiz facts and lives with two very spoilt black and white cats.
+Lucy has a background in publishing, is a writer for Lonely Planet, member of the British Guild of Travel Writers and has an MSc in Tourism, Heritage & Sustainability.
+She loves train travel, walks, log fires and a glass of wine, knows a lot of useless pub quiz facts and lives with two very spoilt black and white cats.

 I wanted to create a website for visitors to the Cotswolds featuring the area’s best bits – beautiful villages, scenic countryside, great places to eat, but also its more offbeat side – to help you plan the perfect Cotswold trip